akarms/Java-Tutorials-/Functional Interface/Note.md

 Thus there is only a single fuction in the interface.
 So, we can use the that function without createing a class like the below code
+@functionalInterface will prevent the user from adding more methods to the interface.

 ```java